Wage and Hour Law

 Colorado Wage Act

 The Colorado Wage Act (C.R.S.
 8-4-101 et seq.) requires Colorado employers to pay employees their earned wages in a timely manner.
-The Wage Act is commonly referred to as the Colorado Wage Law or Colorado Wage Claim Act.
+The Wage Act is commonly referred to as the Colorado Wage Law, the Colorado Wage Claim Act, or the Colorado Wage Protection Act.
 The law addresses deductions from wages, vacation, commissions, bonuses, final pay, pay periods and paydays, and pay statements.

-The Colorado Division of Labor has the authority to conduct an inquiry into allegations of violations of Colorado Wage Law.
+The Colorado Division of Labor Standards and Statistics has the authority to conduct an inquiry into allegations of violations of Colorado Wage Law.

 (I) All amounts for labor or service performed by employees, whether the amount is fixed or ascertained by the standard of time, task, piece, commission basis, or other method of calculating the same or whether the labor or service is performed under contract, subcontract, partnership, subpartnership, station plan, or other agreement for the performance of labor or service if the labor or service to be paid for is performed personally by the person demanding payment.
 No amount is considered to be wages or compensation until such amount is earned, vested, and determinable, at which time such amount shall be payable to the employee pursuant to this article.